-WITNESS:
+Dute.

-FLORIDA HOUSING COALITION, INC.
+WITNESS: FLORIDA HOUSING COALITION, INC.

+By: Withel By: Jame a Van
-Print Name: MANKA.
-HENDRICKSON

-Print Name: SQ.IM.
-A ROSS
+Print Name: MANK-A. HENDRICKSON Title: Board Mencher Print Name: Jame A Ross

-Title: Board Member

-Title: CEO 4 Regarded
+Title: Board Mencher Title: CEO 4 President

-ATTEST:

-James R. McCain, Jr.
+ATTEST: By: James R. McCain, Jr. y: Lenny Curry Mayor

-Corporation Secretary

-Encumbrance and funding information for internal City use:
+Corporation Secretary Encumbrance and funding information for in Brian Hughes Chief Administrative Officer For: Mayor Leriny Curry Under Authority of Executive Order No: 2019-02

-Date of the Effective contract as of the Effective as of the Effective description.

-WITNESS:

-FLORIDA HOUSING COALITION, INC.

-James R. McCain, Jr.

-Corporation Secretary

-Brian Hughes

-Chief Administrative Officer

-For: Mayor Leriny Curry

-Under Authority of

-Under Authority of

-Amount......\$170,000.00
+Amount\$170,000.00

-In accordance with Section 24.103(e), of the Ordinance Code of the City of Jacksonville, I do hereby certify that there is an unexpended, unencumbered and unimpounded balance in the appropriation sufficient to cover the foregoing Contract; provided however, this certification is not nor shall it be interpreted as an encumbrance of funding under this Contract.
-Actual encumbrance[s] shall be made by subsequent purchase order[s] as specified in said Contract.

-Director of Finance

-City Contract #

-Purchase Order # PO- 61541
+hereby certify that there is an unexpende appropriation sufficient to cover the foregoir nor shall it be interpreted as an encum the Ordinance Code of the City of Jacksonville, I do d, unencumbered and unimpounded balance in the ng Contract; provided however, this certification is no abrance of funding under this Contract.
+Actua nt purchase order[s] as specified in said Contract.
+Director of Finance City Contract # 10730-01 Purchase Order # 20.1015419-01

-Executive Order No: 2019-02
+GC-#1406629-v4-Florida\Housing\Coalition\-\Single\Source\Contract\-\Community\Land\Trust\Consulting\Services.docx